We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 While it did not completely roll over with its keel in the air like shown in the movie Poseidon Adventure, Costa Concordia was lucky in that the captain was able to bring it closer to shore so that the ship did not roll over completely.

-To help compensate for this extra weight, cruise ships are designed with ballast tanks so that they can stay stable in the water.
+Cruise ships are designed with ballast tanks to help compensate for this extra weight so they can stay stable in the water.
 Large cruise ships will have multiple ballast tanks that can be adjusted to maintain proper balance as well as passenger comfort during rough weather.

 Despite the appearance of being unstable, cruise ships can actually roll as much as 60 degrees before being at risk of tipping over and capsizing.
 They are also designed to withstand waves as high as 50 feet and some - especially those designed for Arctic and Antarctic voyages have re-enforced hulls to avoid breaches due to ice.